Discover the Real Story of Santa Fe

 Explore Santa Fe’s Most Iconic Art District with a Local Guide

-Discover why Canyon Road is considered one of the most extraordinary art destinations in the world.
+Discover why Canyon Road is one of the most extraordinary art destinations in the world.
 What began as a quiet residential lane is now home to more than 100 galleries, studios, sculpture gardens, boutiques, and historic adobe homes.

-On this guided walking tour, you’ll:
+On this guided 2-hour walking tour, you’ll:

 • Learn how Santa Fe became the third-largest art market in the United States